charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### MACHINE TOOLS, EXPERT ROLES, COMPUTER AS WORKER, ETC., WELL ESTABLISHED PERSPECTIVES

-simu_real_world_obj can have a more precised role, which can have an interpretation as machine tools, for graphical interfaces, or human-expert roles, for classes which could have a design role too(especially controllers).
+simu_real_obj can have a more precised role, which can have an interpretation as machine tools, for graphical interfaces, or human-expert roles, for classes which could have a design role too(especially controllers).
 "Human expert" is quite similar in the intent, as expert system goals.
 And metaphors with real-world objects, like "Button", or "Window", are famous too.
 About the computer as worker vision, we already use such vocabulary, when talking about a "server", or a "worker thread" for a system thread, which are well-established terms.